PROGRAM and COURSE Advising

-During fall semester freshman can apply for the Freshman Art Scholarship.
-During the spring semester all can apply for the School of Art Scholarship.
+During spring semester freshman can apply for the Freshman Art Scholarship.
+During the fall semester all can apply for the School of Art Scholarship.
 Check the main office for deadlines and requirements.
 Usually 10-15 pieces of art work are required (which can be submitted digitally or on slides if submitting the actual work poses difficulty).

 Career Services Center

 Register in your junior year to begin your job search process.
 Contact them in 261 Michael Schwartz Center, call Career Services Center at 330-672-2360, or visit the Career Services Center website.
 The center organizes Education Super Start Saturday and Teacher Interview Day to assist future teachers.